InformaticsMatters/squonk2-chemaxon/data-manager/docs/chemaxon/chemaxon-molecular-props-simple.md

 - Aromatic atom count (CXN_aromaticAtomCount)
 - Rotatable bond count (CXN_rotatableBondCount)
 - Topological polar surface area (CXN_tpsa)
+- Most acidic pKa
+- Most basic pKa

 The jobs can handle SD-files or delimited text files (e.g. tab separated) as input and output.
 When using delimited text files the molecules are read and written as SMILES.

+You may prefer to use the [chemaxon-molecular-multi-calc](chemaxon-molecular-multi-calc.md) job as it has a wider range of calculations and allows to define the order the calculations appear in the results.

 ## Implementation details